samuelpulfer/ldaptools/README.md

 Tools for ldap manipulations

 ## Configuration
-Create 2 files in etc/:
+Create 2 files in `etc/`:
-  - hostname.py (where hostname is the hostname of the computer you are running the script on)
+  - `hostname.py` (where hostname is the hostname of the computer you are running the script on)
-  - hostname.pass
+  - `hostname.pass`

-The Password file will contain the password and nothin else.
+The Password file will contain the password and nothing else.
 Whitespace is stripped, so ending newliens are ok.

 the config file would look like this: